intel-secl/skc-tools/SKC_Product_Guide.md

 -   The Certificate Management Service must be installed and available

 -   The Authentication and Authorization Service must be installed and available

--   SGX Caching Service must be installed and available.

 -   The SGX Host Verification Service database must be available